bekk/bekk-christmas/post/thecloud/wip-building-a-dashboard-with-google-bigquery-and-datastudio-1-2.md

 As the dashboard had to display real-time data, this required us to continuously gather the data through APIs, and stream it into BigQuery.

 [Oslo City Bike](https://oslobysykkel.no/apne-data/sanntid) and [Entur](https://developer.entur.org/pages-intro-overview) (who delivers information about public transportation and e-scooters), both have open real-time APIs.
-GCP provides the ability to create scheduled functions that collect data through through an API, and insert it into rows in a BigQuery table.
+GCP provides the ability to create scheduled functions that collect data through an API and insert it into rows in a BigQuery table.
 These simple functions can be written using Python or another language of your choice.
-This is the function I use for obtaining the most recent data through Oslo City Bike’s API, and storing it in a BigQuery table:
+This is the function I use for obtaining the most recent data through Oslo City Bike’s API and storing it in a BigQuery table:

 **Function to stream data from API to a BigQuery table:**